alexvarip/Health-e-Monitoring/README.md

 - **Authentication:** User authentication via ASP.NET Core Identity.
 - **Export:** Export vital signs data to CSV.
 - **Dockerized solution** - Include necessary files to dockerize project.

+> - **Note**
+> - For Docker, LocalDB is not supported (needs change to SQL Server).
+> - The solution includes all the necessary files for docker to work.

 ## Technology Stack